MaCaki/macaki.github.io/_projects/postmates_etl.md

 ---
 layout: content
+show: true
 number : 0
 name: "PostGIS to Redshift ETL"
 company: "Postmates"
-description: "Added a feature to our core ETL pipeline that allows us to extract data from PostGIS data types and store them as data types available in AWS's Redshift.
-This made available vital geo-spatial  data to analysts for business intelligence generation."
+description: "Postmates dealt with massive amounts of courier location data.
+I developed a feature for our core ETL pipeline that extracts geo-spatial data from a PostGIS format and stores it in AWS Redshift-compatible data types.
+This made vital geospatial data available to analysts for business intelligence."
 ---